 As such, it is difficult to rationally design synthetic cells that give rise to specific emergent behaviour.
 Individual-based mathematical models can account for cell-cell interactions, cell-environment interactions and heterogeneity within a cell population, while still describing the complex gene regulatory network that dictates an individual cell’s behaviour.
 Further, these models allow for the resulting emergent behaviour of the population to be examined.

 This project will involve the development of an individual-based modelling framework, suitable for examining how changes in the gene regulatory network influence emergent behaviour.
 The modelling framework will be applied to examine the collective navigation present in swarming Bacillus subtilis populations.
 The approaches developed in this project will be relevant for understanding the mechanisms behind antibacterial resistance and novel drug delivery techniques.

-Supervisers Prof Edmund Crampin, Prof Michael Stumpf, Dr Michael Pan, Prof Peter Gawthrop
+Supervisers: Prof Edmund Crampin, Prof Michael Stumpf, Prof Peter Gawthrop

 Whole cell modelling has the aim of developing comprehensive, predictive models of cells for biotechnology and biomedical applications.
 Whole cell models will underpin design in synthetic biology, and allow researchers to predict the effects of genetic manipulations without the need to do challenging experiments.